Submitted by on

 Conduct a self-assessment

-Once determining which level is applicable, organizations need to conduct a gap analysis to understand how their current cybersecurity practices match up against the CMMC requirements.
+When determining which level is applicable, organizations need to conduct a gap analysis to understand how their current cybersecurity practices match up against the CMMC requirements.
 This assessment should highlight areas that need improvement to meet the specific requirements for the CMMC compliance deadline.
 Often, this will involve reviewing documentation, processes, and IT infrastructure.

 Develop a plan

 Based on the gap analysis, organizations need to create a plan to address deficiencies that have been identified.
 This plan should detail what is needed to implement necessary cybersecurity practices and processes, including those related to people and technology.
-Part of the plan should be directions for updating policies, enhancing security infrastructure, and training employees.
+Part of the plan should be procedures for updating policies, enhancing security infrastructure, and training employees.

 Implement updates to cybersecurity

 Following the plan, updates to existing cybersecurity programs and processes need to be implemented.
-This usually includes upgrading systems, adjusting network configurations, and updating security controls to meet the CMMC practices at the level applicable to the organization.
+This usually includes upgrading systems, adjusting network configurations, and updating security controls to meet the CMMC practices at the level that’s applicable to the organization.

 Document policies and procedures